aniketb21/aniketb21.github.io/_pages/research.md

 **Color Normalization for H&E Stained Images**  [preprint](https://arxiv.org/abs/2011.15000) Labs often follow different protocols for H&E (Hematoxylin and Eosin) tissue cell staining or the process could involve some errors.
 In either case training on one dataset and testing on another (either from a different lab or with errors) can drastically affect the performance of the model.
 We develop a fully convolutional self-supervised technique for circumventing the issues caused by a difference and/or errors in cell staining.
 The pipeline uses a set of WSIs (Whole Slide Images) as a target domain.
 Our pipeline can be used as an independent pre-processing block and will prevent the task specific network after it to underperform because of staining errors and/or differences.

+This work has been submitted to the IEEE International Symposium on Biomedical Imaging (ISBI) 2021 and is under review.

 ****